jototland/stackedit_workspace/statistikknotater/bayesian.md

 * $k^*=k+\sum_{i=0}^{n}k_i$$
 * $θ^*=\frac{θ}{nθ+1}$

+The effective sample size of the Gamma distribution is

 ### The normal distribution is a conjugate prior for the normal distribution, assuming constant $\sigma$

 If our prior is that